partykit/partykit/docs/reference.md

 **_internalID_**: _string_

 This too is a string that uniquely identifies the room, but it's not meant to be directly used by your application.
 It's used internally by the PartyKit platform to identify the room.

+The `ctx` argument is an object that contains information about the runtime environment.
+It has the following properties:

+**_request_**: _Request_

+A [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object that contains information about the HTTP request that initiated the WebSocket connection.
+This is useful if you want to get information about the client that's connecting to your project.
+For example, you can get the IP address of the client like this: `ctx.request.headers.get('cf-connecting-ip')`

 From a client (like your browser app), you can connect to the server like this: